 Problem Sets.
 Problem solving is a crucial aspect of this course and problems will be assigned on a regular basis.
-These will be completed online via the MasteringChemistry homework system.
-A subset of the problems will be required, supplemented with additional recommended (but optional) practice problems.
-In addition, each problem set will have a few extra credit problems worth a couple points each.
-The maximum score for a homework set is still 100 points, but these extra credit problems can offset small errors and difficulties associated with the MasteringChemistry system user learning curve.
+These will be completed online via the OWL2 homework system.
+In addition, each problem set will have a 10 additional points available.
+For example, the maximum score for a homework set may still be 100 points, but 110 points will be available on the assignment.
+These extra credit problems can offset small errors and difficulties associated with the OWL2 system user learning curve.
 The system gives hints and allows multiple attempts, each with feedback.
 A small deduction (detailed for each problem set in the assignment and problem descriptions) is taken for each successive attempt.
 You can log on multiple times to complete the assignment.
-See Learn@UW for more information on the MasteringChemistry online homework system.
+See Learn@UW for more information on the OWL2 online homework system.
 Assignments will typically be due by 11:55PM each Sunday night.

-If you encounter technical difficulties with MasteringChemistry pertaining to how answers are submitted/accepted or why you did not get credit for an answer that was later revealed to be correct, please send an e-mail to chem104hw@chem.wisc.edu with your name, course number (104), lecture section (4), and a brief description of your difficulty.
+If you encounter technical difficulties with OWL2 pertaining to how answers are submitted/accepted or why you did not get credit for an answer that was later revealed to be correct, please send an e-mail to chem104hw@chem.wisc.edu with your name, course number (104), lecture section (4), and a brief description of your difficulty.
 The group of people who assist you will not answer content related inquiries.